top of page

 Search

-Here are the postures that have helped me and my clients find chronic pain relief.
-These postures help to decompress your joints, relieve muscle tension, and promote recovery.
+Here are the daily postures that have helped me and my clients find chronic pain relief, decompress joints, relieve muscle tension, drain the lymphatic system, and promote recovery.

 Lie on Back

-A neutral position to help you find relief from chronic pain is lying on your back.
-Bending the knees or elevating the feet helps to take stress of the low back and might be more comfortable.
-If it feels good, place your arms up, out to the sides, or behind your head so your elbows touch the floor.
-This is a safe position as your body is supported by the ground.
+A neutral position that can help you find relief from chronic pain is lying on your back.
+Bend your knees or elevate your feet to take stress off your lower back.
+This adjustment might provide more comfort.
+If it feels good, you can place your arms up, out to the sides, or behind your head so that your elbows touch the floor.
+This position is safe because your body is supported by the ground.

 Man in black workout attire lies on exercise mat doing crunches in a brick-walled room.
 Text reads "Elbows touch floor."